zamronypj/zamronypj/README.md

 - 🤔 Ask me about Fano Framework.
 Sometime I answer question in StackOverflow like [this question](https://stackoverflow.com/questions/14054122/associate-an-object-with-marker-google-map-v2/39122553#39122553) or [this](https://stackoverflow.com/questions/48738176/constraintlayout-how-to-align-centers-of-two-views-vertically/48738272#48738272).
 - I use Laravel, Slim Framework, Express, AngularJS, vue.js, React.js, Gulp.
 When I need RDBMS, I use MySQL or MariaDB.
 I like Flexbox a lot when working with CSS.
 In the past, I use Delphi.
 When I am bored [I tinker with assembly](https://github.com/zamronypj/oprsimd/blob/master/simdssevec.pas).
 But right now, on my day job, mostly Golang.
-- Previously I worked for Brankas as Front-end developer.
-Now I am open to any work opportunities.

 ## Statistics